ant6n16/ant6n16/README.md

 # Hi there, I´m Antonio 👋

+In this repository you can find the different projects that I have carried out both in my student stage and in my work stage as a researcher.

 ## Work
 💼 I´m Telecommunication Engineer 📡 and I´m currently working as researcher in different projects related to the using of Deep Learning in the forensic study of work of arts 🖼️. <br />
 Besides, I´m developing my stage as PHD student at the University of Seville 🔬.